The ocean... as deep as his

 - In Evil Dead 2 film, Ash cuts off his own hand after it is infected with evil.

-- Star Wars has a large number of lost limbs, five of them belonging to someone named Anakin.
-There's a website listing all of them, plot important or not.
+- Star Wars has a large number of Type 2 lost limbs, five of them belonging to someone named Anakin.
+There's a website and a Wookieepedia article listing all of them, plot important or not.

-- Luke is probably the most famous example, even more so than his father.
-He lost his hand in a type 2 to the guy.
+- Luke is probably the most famous example, even more so than his father, losing his hand in a type 2 to the guy.

 - Tenel Ka of the Star Wars Expanded Universe lost an arm in a training accident and refused to get a replacement.